smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 I would like to mount some of the LEDs on the outside so they are easier to see.
 I have yet to decide if this change would be worth it.

+## Power Consumption

+5V power comes from the USB port.
+The DRA-30 alone draws 30mA.
+With the add-on board but without the GPS, the power draw is 84mA.
+With the GPS attached, the total draw is 111mA.

 ## Final Thoughts

 I have been using this interface and prototype versions for several months with a Yaesu FT-530 HT and a Kenwood TM-V71A dual-band mobile.